jtevns/Dereplication-Letter-Code/README.md

     - The ANI and overlap tables were combined
     - The combined table was then provided to custom code that can be found at https://github.com/jtevns/Pairwise_Dereplication where genomes that were 99% similar or greater across at least 75% of the sequence length were removed

+# Figure 2
+## 1. Making the tree
+- marker genes were found in each genome using phylosift search.
+Phylosift aligns a default set of marker genes to the contigs to find them .
+-genes were then individually aligned using phylosift align -the resulting gene alignments were then concatenated for each genome -the tree was produced using fasttree with parameters -nt and -gtr

+## 2. Mapping to the genomes
+- reads were downloaded from ncbi (no. SRR1702559)
+- reads were mapped competitively to each dereplicated genome set using bwa mem
+- the resulting bam files were parsed using bbtools pileup.sh to generate avg coverage per contig per genome in each dereplicated set

+## 3. Bringing them togethor
+- The tree was visualized using R code primarily with ggtree
+- small bar plots were added to the tree with ggtree

+# Table 2
+- sub groups of similar genomes were generated
+- new MAGs were produced by simulating different copleteness thresholds by randomly picking contigs within a genome until the estimated length to achieve the threshold was met based on checkm results generated previously
+- each simulated set was then dereplicated and counted.

+## All scripts written can be found in the associated folders in this repo. dereplicate contains the general dereplication scripts used in multiple steps.
+The script used to actually dereplicate based on pyani results can be found here: https://github.com/jtevns/Pairwise_Dereplication